KaarelKurik/CPUWormhole/README.md

 symmetry, but our logic is supposed to be general over wormholes of different shapes, like toruses, tetrahedra, or monkeys, and these do not generically have symmetries we could take advantage of.

-Here's an example of a donut-shaped wormhole rendered using this.
-To my knowledge, it's the first of its kind.
+Here's an example of a donut-shaped wormhole rendered using this. ~~To my knowledge, it's the first of its kind.~~ The earliest example I've seen can be found at https://www.youtube.com/watch?v=EQPWIU9JQAY.
 ![donut shaped wormhole](https://raw.githubusercontent.com/KaarelKurik/CPUWormhole/main/donut_shaped_wormhole_512x512_dt=0.001.png)

 ![angled wormhole](https://raw.githubusercontent.com/KaarelKurik/CPUWormhole/main/angled_donut_wormhole_512x512_dt=0.001.png)